Translational Research, MSTR

 Electives3

-Select 3 CU guided by concentration and/or research area of interest.
+Select 3 CU guided by research area of interest.

 Total Course Units12